1nilx2/Deep-Learning/CV/README.md

 We assume that $p(\tau)$ is smooth, distributed uniformly, and noise is small

 ### Objectives of Maniford
-  - Condense Data
+  - Data Compression
   - Data Visualization
   - Alleviate Curse of Dimensionality
-  - Extract major features
+  - Discovering most important features

 ## Style GAN